Xierumeng/Xierumeng.github.io/_posts/Resources/2020-09-06-Resume-Guide.md

 This is an example where this point should have been broken into twain: Physics engine for ship movement, resource manager for internal systems.

+Possible improvement: *Developed a physics engine to simulate ship movement* and *Implemented a resource system to manage internal ship state*

 ## Example 5

 *Queried and updated the message status of events with SQLite to find incomplete events on agent start-up*